ygyryn/devdocs/page-builder/create-basic-content-type/step-1-add-configuration.md

 ## The `element` node

+**[Dave, I know the following sentence is incorrect.
+Please rewrite to correct it and add more information as needed. :) ]**

-The purpose of the `<element>` nodes in a configuration is to map the data of the content type from the given source back to the master format so that the content type can be updated and rendered correctly within both the Admin preview and the storefront.
+The purpose of the `<element>` nodes in a configuration is to map the data from the content type from the given source back to the master format so that the content type can be updated and rendered correctly within both the Admin preview and the storefront.

 **[Add table to describe element attributes and nodes]**